skyneticist/gpt-cv/README.md

 There should be an FPS counter in the top right corner and a prompt showing the "j" key can be used to capture a screenshot and pass that image encoded in base64 with our item origin prompt--

+Press the "j" key or an alternative if you specified one.

+You should see the message "Context request received..." appear on the frame of the displayed video.

+The `request_vision` function will invoke the message callback upon completion.
+This is indicated with the message updating from "Context request received..." to "Done" on the video output.

+Notice while it was processing there was no stopping or blocking of the video being displayed in our window.
+The frames per second should have not dropped in any significant way as well.

+After we see the "Done" message appear on-screen we should have output in the terminal we invoked the `main.py` from.
+This is the completion response OpenAI generated after processing our query and image data.

 ###### Results